 Besides, Wi-Fi is another option.
 Most of the Teahouses provide it in the Everest region, but they may charge you a little especially in the higher altitude places like Gorak Shep.

 What currency do I need during the EBC trek?

 It’s a Nepalese currency (NPR).
-You should have few, but not more while trekking to Everest Base Camp.
+You should have a few, but not more while trekking to Everest Base Camp.
 Rising Adventure pays for everything you need for this trek such as TIMs and permits, flight tickets, transportation, food, and accommodation.
 But, we believe in having a little amount of cash would be more useful for personal drinks, shopping, and tipping to guides and porters.

 Does travel insurance need for EBC trekking?

-God may bless you and do not happen anything wrong with you, but who knows about the future.
-So, travel insurance is only one best option, very useful, and supportive in your emergency periods like natural calamities, accidents, altitude sickness, and other harmful medical conditions.
+God may bless you and not happen anything wrong with you, but who knows about the future?
+So, travel insurance is only the best option, very useful, and supportive in your emergency periods like natural calamities, accidents, altitude sickness, and other harmful medical conditions.
 So, you need to think yourself at first about the serious issues that may happen to you during the Everest base camp trek and be prepared earlier as we believe in precaution is better than cure.
 Therefore, Rising Adventure mandatorily recommends you purchase travel insurance.

 At last, please make sure that your insurance must cover the emergency evacuation at a higher altitude such as your hospital transportation expenses and your medical bills as well.

 What are the packing lists for Everest Base Camp Trek?